 I told her that she raised us to leave home and family – to be independent and go start and live our own lives – and she and my father were quite successful at that parenting style.
 And thanks to their ‘grow up and take care of yourself parenting’, we’d never be like her friends’ families….until this summer.

-It had been 10 years since we have all been together; the last time was their 70th birthday right before I left on my career break to travel.
-In fact I even wrote about the 70th birthday experience as one of the first ever blog posts on Ottsworld!
+It had been 10 years since we had all been together; the last time was their 70th birthday right before I left on my career break to travel.
+In fact, I even wrote about the 70th birthday experience as one of the first-ever blog posts on Ottsworld!
 Getting all 13 of us together under the same roof is about as likely as me ever finding a boyfriend who will put up with me.
-In the last 10 years, my 6 nieces have grown up into busy teens and college students that now have jobs, sporting careers, and lives of their own.
-So now we have nearly 13 adults (5 in my sister’s family, 5 in my brother’s family, my mom, dad, and little ole single me) all going different directions.
+In the last 10 years, my 6 nieces have grown up into busy teens and college students who now have jobs, sporting careers, and lives of their own.
+So now we have nearly 13 adults (5 in my sister’s family, 5 in my brother’s family, my mom, dad, and little ole single me) all going in different directions.

 Having survived the week together, I took away a few learnings from what worked and tips on how to travel and stay in a big villa as a family group and make it a great experience for everyone.